 Hands-On Taste Test & Observations

 We tried both French Press and AeroPress.
 Something surprising to us was how inconsistent our $1000+ Ditting bulk grinder was.
-We were also surprised for French Press how fine 600-1000μm actually looked, and the recommended brew time of 10 minutes was more than double what we would normally do.
+We were also surprised by the French Press on how fine 600-1000μm actually looked, and the recommended brew time of 10 minutes was more than double what we would normally do.

 The reality is the French Press done exactly as Kruve recommended was quite flavorful, had plenty of good oils, and silt (mud) was almost non-existent.